chgangaraju/terraform-aws-cloudfront-s3-website/README.md

 # terraform-aws-cloudfront-s3-website
-Terraform module for creating a s3 static website with cloudfront distribution
+Terraform module for creating an s3 static website with Cloudfront distribution

 The following resources will be created

   - S3 Bucket
   - CloudFront distribution
   - Route53 record
-  - Upload sample html file (optional)
+  - Upload sample HTML file (optional)

 Prerequisites (Optional in example2):